 Mathematical Pedagogy is clearly understood by staff to ensure long term concepts are embedded.
-This will be achieved by high quality C.P.D., weekly learning walks, and exchange of good practice.
+Pauses are taken in the scheme where learning needs to be further embedded and this is down to professional judgement.
+This will be achieved by high quality C.P.D., weekly learning walks, and exchange of good practice amongst staff.

-The content of learning environments will be consistent in promoting maths but relevant to the age and stage the children are at.
+The content of learning environments including consistent use of concrete resources will be consistent in promoting maths but relevant to the age and stage the children are at.

 Children are systematic in their approach to maths.
 They use a solid understanding of concepts to try and solve abstract and concrete problems.

 Children can talk about their own understanding of maths confidently - (Verbal feedback, 1:1 conferencing and peer assessment).